-MSUM recognizes that the misuse of alcohol and other drugs is a serious problem in our society and our community.
+Minnesota State University Moorhead recognizes that the misuse of alcohol and other drugs is a serious problem in our society and our community.
 This University seeks to create a campus environment which promotes healthy and responsible living that is conducive to the intellectual and personal development of students.
-The University is committed to establishing and enforcing clear campus policies regarding the use of alcohol and other drugs.
+The University is committed to establishing and enforcing clear prohibited conduct expectations regarding the use of alcohol and other drugs.